pachyderm/docs/content/latest/reference/helm-values/pachd.md

     compactionShardCountThreshold: 0 # the total number of files in a shard.

   ppsWorkerGRPCPort: 1080
-  storageGCPeriod: 0 # the number of seconds between pfs's garbage collection cycles; <0 disables garbage collection; 0 defaults to pachyderm's internal config.
+  storageGCPeriod: 0 # the number of seconds between PFS's garbage collection cycles; <0 disables garbage collection; 0 defaults to pachyderm's internal config.
-  storageChunkGCPeriod: 0 # the number of seconds between chunk garbage colletion cycles; <0 disables chunk garbage collection; 0 defaults to pachyderm's internal config.
+  storageChunkGCPeriod: 0 # the number of seconds between chunk garbage collection cycles; <0 disables chunk garbage collection; 0 defaults to pachyderm's internal config.
   # There are three options for TLS:
   # 1. Disabled
   # 2. Enabled, existingSecret, specify secret name